rot13maxi/blink/README.md

 - handle multiple UTXOs associated with a contract
 - put an index in the taptree so we can have different scriptpubkeys associated with the same contract for multi-tx swaps
 - change contract escrow to `map<Role, Escrow>`
+- allow cookie auth for talking to bitcoind